John Woodward (naturalist)

 John Woodward (1 May 1665 – 25 April 1728) was an English naturalist, antiquarian and geologist, and founder by bequest of the Woodwardian Professorship of Geology at the University of Cambridge.
-Though a leading supporter of observation and experiment in what we now call science, few of his theories have survived.
+Though a leading supporter of observation and experiment, few of his theories have survived.

 Life

 Woodward was born on 1 May 1665 or perhaps 1668, in a village, possibly Wirksworth, in Derbyshire.
 His family may have been from Gloucestershire; his mother's maiden surname was Burdett.
 At the age of 16 he went to London to be apprenticed to a linen draper, but he later studied medicine with Dr Peter Barwick, physician to Charles II.
 As a leading physician who had never been to university, Woodward was a prominent figure on the "modern" side in the Quarrel of the Ancients and the Moderns in early 18th-century England, on the medical and other fronts.